NuvioMedia/NuvioTV/.github/PULL_REQUEST_TEMPLATE.md

 ## Policy check

 <!-- ALL boxes must be checked or the PR will be closed without review. -->

 - [ ] I have read and understood `CONTRIBUTING.md`.
-- [ ] This PR fits the current PR policy: localization/translation only or a critical bug fix.
+- [ ] This PR fits an accepted contribution category.
-- [ ] This PR does not add features, UI changes, refactors, or other non-critical changes.
+- [ ] Any feature, larger change, dependency addition, or architecture change has explicit maintainer approval.
-- [ ] This PR is small, focused, and limited to one issue.
+- [ ] This PR is focused on one problem or approved request.
 - [ ] This PR does not bundle unrelated refactors, cleanups, formatting, or drive-by changes.
-- [ ] This PR includes a linked issue, reproduction steps, and testing notes if it is a critical bug fix.
+- [ ] This PR includes a linked issue, reproduction steps, and testing notes if it is a bug fix.
 - [ ] I listed the testing performed below.

-> Feature additions, feature requests, UI changes, refactors, and other non-critical changes may be closed or deferred without review while NuvioTV is being prepared for a stable release.
+> Feature work and larger changes require a linked, approved feature request.
+Cosmetic-only UI changes and unrelated work will be closed without review.

 ## Scope boundaries